Broxmouth: Phase 3 (395/375 - 295/235 BCE)

 Phase 3 is characterised by a complex sequence of entrance works, which included the construction of a major gateway structure.
 The enclosure system was significantly reworked at the beginning of Phase 3.
 One of the most significant changes was that the West Entrance from Phase 2 was blocked by the newly constructed Phase 3 rampart and the entry causeways from Phase 2 were removed when the ditches were recut.
 The South-west Entrance was constructed in this period to replace the West Entrance.
-Over the course of Phase 3 (which can be broken into four subphases, 3a-3d) the hillfort was gradually expanded outward.
+Over the course of Phase 3 (which can be broken into four subphases, Subphases 3a-3d) the hillfort was gradually expanded outward.
 The hillfort initially developed successive univallate enclosures, eventually developing into a partially trivallate enclosure with the enclosure of a complete Outer ditch and a partial Outermost Ditch.
 At its largest (in Subphase 3d) the enclosures contained about 1.5 hectares (though this doesn't account for space within the enclosure system that was taken up by ramparts or walls).
 At the end of Phase 3 the ditches were infilled.
 No domestic structures from Phase 3 have survived.

 Phase 4 (295/235 - 235/210 BCE)

-It appears hat the settlement expanded outward beyond the inner rampart after the ditches were infilled.
+It appears that the settlement expanded outward beyond the inner rampart after the ditches were infilled in Phase 3.
 Several sections of the infilled ditches show evidence of structures from Phase 4 that had sunk into the infill material as it settled and consolidated.
 This evidence was preserved best in a stretch of inner dish near the West Entrance, where a series of roundhouses were preserved.
 More ephemeral evidence was found in other parts of the infilled ditch.

 Phase 5 (235/210 - 100/60 BCE)

-After the houses from Phase 4 were abandoned the inner ditch at the West Entrance was filled with a series of midden deposits, which likely originated from domestic waste and construction activity taking place in the interior.
+After the houses from Phase 4 were abandoned, the inner ditch at the West Entrance was filled with a series of midden deposits.
+The midden used likely originated from domestic waste and construction activity taking place in the interior.
 No structures or artefacts from Phase 5 were found surviving in situ.
 The process of infilling the ditches continued into Phase 6, as a result it was not always possible to determine which phase a specific deposit belonged to.
 No domestic structures from Phase 5 survive, though a small inhumation cemetery was established to the north of the hillfort.